Criticism concerning investigations on

 Shortly, all my criticism remain, and it is not possible to claim, like Ingemar Fries and Julia Goos, with a clean conscience, that no effects on the pathogens of honey bee societies exist in this field trial.
 Because wrong bees have been sampled.
 Their statement might mislead the whole world, except beekeepers with a knowledge, and it might affect EUs decision concerning prolonged banning of the use of these toxins.
 This is very serious accusation, and being Sweden´s only professor in apiculture Fries should know better.
 The investigations of Goss are certainly very good, but they have been done on too few and wrong bees.

 Rundlöf, Fries, Gunnarson, Jonsson, Pedersen, Smith, Bommarco, 2013.
 Inventering av risken för förgiftning av bin med växtskyddsmedel av typen neonikotinoider under svenska förhållanden.
 Delrapport 2013.
 Jordbruksverket.

-Professor Ingemar Fries replies on this that he does not wish to continue the discussion.
-See Biodlingsföretagarna under Nyheter.
+Professor Ingemar Fries replied on this that he did not wish to continue the discussion.